 Super Elite: $1259 (3 business centers and 6 months of autoship included)

-Their products are a little shady, but at least they’ve got a decent compensation plan.
+Overall, not a bad company at all.
+Even if their products might be a little iffy, at least they’ve got a decent compensation plan.